Manarom/PlanckFunctions.jl/README.md

 - PlanckFunctions.jl package contains several functions to evaluate:
     - Blackbody spectral intensity (Planck function)
     - The first and the second derivatives of Planck function with respect to the wavelength and temperature
     - Planck function fast integration over the specified wavelength region
+    - Rosseland- and Planck- averaged attenuation coefficient

 ## Contact